Substrates

 *The fabric must be able to handle up to 150°C process temperature.

-Fiberglass - Fiberglass provides a strong, durable structure for adhering solar and incorporating mounting hardware.
-It can also be a cost-effective alternative to metal since many applications do not require the high degree of strength a metal plate provides.
-As an insulator, fiberglass can also reduce design complexity by allowing power to be routed on the substrate without insulating tape.
+Fiberglass provides a robust and durable structure for adhering to solar and incorporating mounting hardware.
+It can also be a cost-effective alternative to metal since many applications do not require a metal plate's high degree of strength.
+Fiberglass can also reduce design complexity as an insulator by allowing power to be routed on the substrate without insulating tape.

 We can test any sample material you provide to see if we can properly adhere our solar thin film to it.
 We run a variety of tests, including a ‘pull test’ as the final determination of success.